melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 Okay notably not rescue (and the evidence of adaptation sems kinda weak) but good empirical demonstration of accumulation of load during the adaptation process, limiting adaptive capacity.

+### Yun, L., and Agrawal, A.F.
+2014.
+Variation in the strength of inbreeding depression across environments: Effects of stress and density dependence.
+Evolution.

+- Strength of inbreeding depression is variable... why?
+	- this can include multiple measurements of the same population producing different values
+	- in this case, if degree of inbreeding F and polymorphism degree p are constant, h or s would cause differences in strength of inbreeding (why is h not constant?)
+- Is inbreeding selection stronger in harsher environments?
+	- Agrawal and Whitlock 2010 suggest that density dependence should influence fitness
+	- density dependence and intraspecific compettion has effects that disproportionately affect the weak
+		- e.g. with food scarcity stronger genotypes may be better able to find food, weaker genotypes search longer, more predation risk
+	- **note: this is density-dependent fitness, no?**
+- Here: measure Drosophila melanogaster in lab experiments with varying stress and density dependence
+##### Methods
+- 90 lines of *D. melanogaster* with 22 environment types (thermal regime, chemical compositon, food abundance, water availability, substrate texture)
+- Four assays:
+	- 130 outbred + 130 competitors (DsRed) (normal density + outbred - FO)
+	- 130 inbred + 130 competitors (normal density + inbred - FI)
+	- 100 outbred + 100 competitors (low density + outbred - LO)
+	- 160 outbred + 160 competitors (high densty + outbred)
+	- Inbred flies have F = 0.4
+- Assays x environment allow quantification of stress, density dependence, inbreeding depression
+	- Stress: absolute reduction in absolute fitness below maximum (calculated here for focal value)
+	- Density dependence: reduction in fitness with increasing density (calculated here with regression)
+	- in all cases fitness is survival
+- Differences evaluated by standard parametric testing and also likelihood analyses
+##### Results
+- NDD and stress non-significantly correlated (p = 0.47)
+- Correlation between inbreeding and stress was non-significant (p = 0.18)
+- Inbreeding depression was significantly correlated with NDD
+- In a joint model, stress x density dependence interaction
+##### Discussion
+- Inbreeding depression is stronger where NDD is stronger
+	- this may be by increasing the *mean* strength of selection
+	- could also be by reducing dominance (?) or covariances between genotypes
+- Could be due to NDD caused by increasing competition, where genotypic differences are accentuated
+	- Weiner 1985 says at high density, competition leaves losers with relatively fewer resources
+	- Phenotypic variability (Waller et al. 2008) - inbreding depression greatest where there is more phenotypic variability (??)
+	- Long et al. 2013: variation within groups predicts variation between groups (outbred vs. outbred compared to inbred vs. outbred)
+- Fox and Reed 2010 found a significant relationship between stress and inbreeding depression, but this study did not.
+Why?
+	- could just be because they were not accounting for NDD
+- Stress vs. novelty
+	- past selection reducng polymorphism at sites strongly selected for in normal environment
+	- past selection will not reduce polymorphism at sites neutral/weakly selected n normal environment means there will be more varaton here
+	- this means higher inbreding depression in novel environments?
+Presumably because bad stuff in the novel environment has not been purged yet and it can be revealed through inbreeding
+- But not all stressful environments are novel
+	- maybe there is complexity in envronment types requiring either few genes (simple stress) versus more of hte genome (more complex)

+Interesting paper.
+Argues that NDD (via stress increasing competition) increases the severity of inbreeding depression.
+This is because the good genotypes are good at excluding poorer genotypes (which inbred individuals are more likely to be) under intense competition.
+Note that inbreeding depression applies to individuals and not necessarily at the population scale.

+I don't think this applies to our model because competition affects all individuals equally.
+I'm not immediately what would be the case if our model did have this.
+Would inbred individuals just be purged and the population would be fine so long as there were fit indivduals?
+Ugh - think about this and consult with group.

+In general this looks like it's all about density-dependent fitness which is not quite how our model operates.
+Worth having a paragraph on this?

+### Frankham, R., et al. 1999.
+Do population size bottlenecks reduce evolutionary potential?
+Animal Conservation.

+- Pop gen theory: a single generation bottleneck reduces heterozygosity by 1/(2Ne) for Ne effective population size
+	- single pair bottleneck reduces heterozygosty by 1/4 (also applies to quantitative traits)
+	- heterozygosity as measure of genetic variation for evolutionary potential
+- Can there be cases of higher genetc variation in bottlenecked vs. non-bottlenecked populations?
+	- non-additive genetic variation
+	- although, bottlenecks could expose rare deleterious alleles that are partially recessive so this variation exposed may be non-adaptive
+- Do population bottlenecks influence evolutionary potential (in a changing and challenging environment?) and if so how?
+##### Methods
+- *D. melanogaster*: in single pair bottlenecks for one (1B treatment) and three generations (3B)
+	- 1B: 15 reps, increased from single pair to size 500 for 18 gens
+	- 3B: 5 reps increased to 500 for 18 gens
+	- Inbred: 5 reps with 35 generations (!) of full-sib mating and inbreeding coefficient of 0.999
+- Evolvability: 250 pairs of flies (w/in a line) in a standard medium cage for two weeks then several weeks of successivel saltier media
+	- continually changing environment
+	- extinction: two successive weeks with no larvae in plots
+	- salt concentration in first of two weeks w/ no larvae is concentration of extinction
+	- terminal test to evaluate if adaptation occurred by taking some of the experimental stocks (?) in medium with no stocks and compared to an unevolved stock (counting egg laying)
+- Statistical comparisons
+	- outbred base pops versus single pair bottlenecks
+	- outbred base pops against eachother
+	- single pair bottleneck versus three-generation bottleneck
+	- between bottlnecked populations after size restriction versus 18 gens after
+##### Results
+- 1B had more extinctions than outbred populations
+- No differences among wild populations
+- No differences between 1B3 and 1B18 (after/late after size reduction)
+- Relationship between extinction concentrations and proportion of genetic variation remainng (how was gnetic variation determined??): increasing genetic variation means increased concentration of extinction
+- Longer bottlneck/more inbreeding means quicker extinction (and lower extinction concentration)
+	- i.e. no bottleneck means can withstand lower levels of change
+- Unevolved populations unable to produce viable offspring at 6% salt while the evolved populations could (at 10% of the salt-free concentrations)
+##### Discussion
+- The 1B treatment did have the 25% expected reducton in heterozygosity (again - how measured?) but the 3B treatmnt only had 29% reduction - far less than the expected 50%
+	- could just be that bottlenecking is noisy and there were few reps
+	- selection opposing fixation (interesting... how? at what stage?)
+	- also happened in another study cited here
+- "Population bottlenecks should be avoided whenever possble in managing populations"
+	- "populations shown to have suffred bottlenecks, such as island populations, should be recognized as having a reduced ability to response to novel environmental threats"

+Bottlenecking hastens extinction and lowers the amount of tolerable environmental change.
+Note the environmental change regime here is similar to that of Burger and Lynch, not G&H.

+Uses to us: helpful in thinking about the extinction vortex.
+Populations shrinking too much are likely to enter the vortex, which has inbreeding/bottlenecks.
+This reduces their adaptive capacity.

+Worth also thinking about how the vortex may affect initially small populations and/or low diversity more.
+Do they face additonal additive effects of bottlenecking, compounded effects, or have they already suffered the worst genetic effects simply by virtue of their size/diversity?
+I think this would be a good angle to use in Discussion that would link together ideas of the vortex and our treatments.

+###